Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/dsr/06_double_dragons.en.md

 - [Cauterize](#cauterize)
 - [Alternative End](#alternative-end)

+### Enrage conditions

-In addition, each dragon also has their own enrage condition.
+Each dragon also has their own enrage condition.
 Causing either dragon to break their vow will result in their attacks one-shotting anyone hit (including tanks), and lower their damage taken.

-### Solemn Vow

-This one is simple. **Hraesvelgr will enrage if he kills *any* player.**
+**Solemn Vow:** Hraesvelgr will enrage if he kills *any* player.

-### Mortal Vow

-**Nidhogg will enrage if *Mortal Vow* is not passed.**
+**Mortal Vow:** Nidhogg will enrage if *Mortal Vow* is not passed.

 <div style="background-color: #002 ; padding: 10px; border: 1px solid;">
 <details markdown=block>